cchalmers/pcg-random/README.md

 Implements the standard multiple stream generator as well as the fast, single and unique variants.

-The api is very similar to [mwc-random] but the pcg generator appears to be faster.
+The api is very similar to [mwc-random] but the pcg generator appears to be slightly faster.
 There is also a pure interface via the [random] libray.

 [mwc-random]: https://hackage.haskell.org/package/mwc-random
 [random]: http://hackage.haskell.org/package/random